bitboxer/bitboxer.de/_posts/2011-03-18-next-ruby-and-rails-usergroup-meetup.markdown

 We will have a talk by Jan Lühr about JRuby and an open mike session afterwards.
-If you want to talk to ruby developers, show your newest work or just have a beer with some great people, you have to be there :) .
+If you want to talk to ruby developers, show your newest work or just have a beer with some great people, you have to be there :smile: .